blankoworld/makefly/doc/README.md

   * BLOG\_DESCRIPTION: A long description of your weblog
   * BLOG\_LANG: your language code.
 Note that file lang/translate.YOUR\_LANGUAGE\_CODE should exists.
 For an example if I set this parameter to *en*, a *lang/translate.en* file should exists!
   * BLOG\_CHARSET: your encoding configuration.
 Should be something like **UTF-8** or **ISO-8859-1**.
 If you don't know what's this option, just let it to *UTF-8*.
-  * BASE\_URL: absolute URL of your blog.
+  * BLOG\_URL: absolute URL of your blog.
 For an example http://makefly.e-mergence.org/.
   * RSS\_FEED\_NAME: Title for the RSS Feed
   * MAX\_POST: Max post that would be showed on home page
   * MAX\_POST\_LINES: Number of lines that should be shown on Homepage.
 If set to 0 or not referenced in *makefly.rc* file, then posts are fully shown.